Men's Health Week 2024

 While not recognized as an official holiday by as many countries at Men’s Health Week, there is a growing recognition of the importance of raising awareness about men’s mental health and encouraging guys to seek support.

-June 13th, 2024 will be recognized as Men’s Mental Health Awareness Day by the Mental Health Commission of Canada
+Starting in 2023, June 13th was recognized as Men’s Mental Health Awareness Day by the Mental Health Commission of Canada.

 Men face unique health challenges that require attention and proactive management.
 Here are some of the most common health issues affecting men today: